Skip to content

 • #debugging

 AI coding agents are the reason one person can run a portfolio this size.
-I do not hand-write most of my code, I never have, and I am not romantic about it.
-But anyone telling you these tools simply build the thing for you is selling you something.
+I do not hand-write most of my code, I never have, and I am not precious about it.
+But anybody telling you these tools just build the thing for you is selling something.
 They are fast, and they are confidently, fluently wrong on a regular basis.
-The entire gap between those two facts is where the real skill now lives.
+The whole job now lives in the gap between those two facts.

 Let me make that concrete with actual scars from actual projects.

 The wrong environment.
-An agent generated a database migration and I ran it against the wrong project.
-Two projects, two databases, and the SQL went into the one it did not belong in.
-It happened to do no real damage, because the migration used safe “create only if it does not already exist” logic, so it just left a few orphan tables sitting in a project that did not want them.
-But the lesson was sharp: the agent has no idea which environment you are looking at.
+An agent wrote a database migration and I ran it against the wrong project.
+Two projects, two databases, and the SQL went into the one it had no business touching.
+It happened to do no real damage, because the migration only created tables if they did not already exist, so it just left a few orphan tables sitting in a project that never asked for them.
+The lesson landed hard anyway.
+The agent has no idea which environment you are looking at.
 You do.
-Check the project name at the top of the screen every single time, before you run anything.
-The tool will not catch this for you.
+Check the project name at the top of the screen every single time before you run anything, because the tool will not catch this one for you.

 The build-time trap.
-A static frontend freezes its environment variables in when it builds, not when it runs.
-I updated some values, redeployed, and the live site kept using the old ones, because the old ones were baked into a build from before the change.
+A static frontend freezes its environment variables in at build time and ignores whatever you change later at runtime.
+I changed some values, redeployed, and the live site kept using the old ones, because they were baked into a build from before the change.
 Everything I could see was correct.
 The live build was just frozen in the past.
-That is not a bug in any normal sense.
-It is a property of how the thing works, and an agent will happily help you change the values without ever mentioning that the change will not take effect the way you expect.
+Calling that a bug would be generous.
+That is how the thing works, and an agent will cheerfully help you change those values without ever mentioning the change will not take effect the way you expect.

-The redirect loop, which is the one that actually taught me something structural.
+The redirect loop is the one that actually taught me something structural.
 An agent added HTTPS and canonical-host redirect logic to a site’s middleware.
-It wrote that logic as if the application received public traffic directly.
+It wrote that logic as if the app received public traffic directly.
 It does not.
 It sits behind a proxy that rewrites the host and the protocol before the app ever sees the request.
-So the redirect logic compared against the wrong values, decided every request needed redirecting, and put the site into an infinite loop.
-The site was down.
+So the redirect logic compared against the wrong values, decided every single request needed redirecting, and put the site into an infinite loop.
+The site went down.

-Here is the part that matters.
+Here is the part that stuck with me.
 The agent reported that work as verified.
-Its idea of verification was that the code compiled and the build passed.
-Neither of those things touches a live URL.
-The site was broken, and the report said success, and those two facts coexisted comfortably because the verification step was checking the wrong thing entirely.
+Its definition of verified was that the code compiled and the build passed.
+Neither of those things ever touches a live URL.
+The site was on fire and the report said success, and both of those were true at the same moment, because the verification step was checking something that had nothing to do with whether the site worked.

 The rest of the failure modes are quicker to list, because they rhyme.
-Agents assume patterns that are not in your project: a common database table that does not actually exist in your schema, the file layout of a framework you are not using.
-They redesign interface elements you explicitly told them to leave alone.
-They cite outdated documentation.
+Agents assume patterns that are not in your project, a database table that does not exist in your schema, the file layout of a framework you are not even using.
+They redesign buttons you specifically told them to leave alone.
+They cite docs from two versions ago.
 They add features nobody asked for and call it initiative.

-The fix for all of it is not waiting for better agents.
-The fix is better prompts and better constraints.
-The prompt is the actual engineering work now.
-Role, context, the exact files in play, an explicit list of what not to touch, the current stack, real acceptance criteria, and verification steps that check the live result.
-A vague prompt produces chaos at high speed.
-A precise one produces genuine leverage.
-The agent is exactly as good as the constraints you hand it, and not one bit better.
+The fix is boring, and it is the actual engineering work now.
+Better prompts and tighter constraints.
+Role, context, the exact files in play, a hard list of what not to touch, the current stack, real acceptance criteria, and verification steps that check the live result.
+Hand an agent a vague prompt and you get chaos at high speed.
+Hand it a precise one and you get real leverage.
+It is exactly as good as the constraints you give it and not one notch better.

-So I hold both ideas at once, because both are true.
-These tools are a real superpower, the thing that makes a one-person portfolio possible at all.
-They are also a confident liar that will tell you the site works while the site is on fire.
-Treat them as only the first thing and you will get burned.
-Treat them as only the second and you will move too slow to matter.
-The skill is never letting go of either.
+So I hold both ideas at once, because both are true every single day.
+These tools are a genuine superpower, the only reason a one-person portfolio works at all.
+They will also look you in the eye and tell you the site is fine while it is down.
+Lean on the first idea alone and you will get burned.
+Lean on the second alone and you will move too slow to matter.
+The skill is keeping a hand on both.

 // keep reading